Ulises Blanch

-Ulises Blanch (born 25 March 1998) is an American professional tennis player.
+Ulises Blanch (born March 25, 1998) is a former American professional tennis player.
+He has a career high singles ranking of No. 236 achieved on October 12, 2020, and a doubles ranking of No. 423 achieved on May 20, 2019.
+His last match on the tour was in January 2025 and he has stated on his LinkedIn profile that he has retired due to injuries.

+Career

+Juniors

 As a junior, Blanch reached a career high ranking of World No. 2 achieved on 23 May 2016.
 His junior highlights include a final appearance at the Trofeo Bonfiglio, a GA event in Milan, Italy as well as winning a few Grade 1 level events in Brazil and Australia.